openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 #### Max SoC Setting

-SoC target for selected rogram can be configured if your vehicle capabilities are supporting it.
+SoC target for selected program can be configured if your vehicle capabilities are supporting it.
 Configuration Limit needs to respect 10% steps with a minimum of 50% and maximum of 100%.

 #### Auto Unlock Setting